-Modified Operations due to Novel Coronavirus 19:
+Modified Operations due to Feline Viral Illness:

 Surrendering an animal: Pet owners with healthy and behaviorally-sound pets may want to consider rehoming their pets themselves by using the ReHome service provided by Adopt-a-Pet.
 By rehoming your pet yourself, he/she can go to their new home without a stay at the shelter which will make the transition much less stressful.